jpvantuyl/jpvantuyl.github.io/_posts/2014/2014-09-14-why-learn-node.md

 ---
 layout: post
-title: "To Blog or Not To Blog"
+title: "Why Learn Node.js?"
 date: 2014-08-14 -0800
 comments: false
-categories: [node.js, javascript, testing, education]
+categories: [node.js javascript testing education]
 ---

-#Why Learn Node.js?

 Because it's a new technology that solves the same old problems in new ways.
 JavaScript on the server has to work pretty hard to be maintainable so you'll have to learn about `npm` for package management,`require` for includes/dependencies, and testing frameworks like `jasmine` to make sure your code is kosher.
 These are the same powerful patterns that have influenced modern software development on other platforms.